Agentic Memory and Streaming in LangGraph

 Streaming Agent Output

-To keep interfaces responsive, we can stream step updates as nodes execute.
-We define a custom runner function chat() that filters execution chunks and outputs responses immediately:
+To keep interfaces responsive, we can stream step updates as nodes run.
+We define a custom runner function chat() that filters the chunks and prints responses right away:

 Diagram showing streaming emit each node's output chunk as the graph executes